Why do cats stand on their hind legs?

 Yes, that’s right.

-She will try everything possible to get it, including standing on her hind legs to reach the table.
+She will try everything possible to get it, including standing on her back legs to reach the table.

 The same thing happens when you try to give her a treat.

-She quickly stands on her hind legs and takes it right out of your hand, barely missing your fingers.
+She quickly stands on her back legs and takes it right out of your hand, barely missing your fingers.

 Sometimes even the sound of the bag treat is enough to get her to stand up and check what you’re holding.